githubocto/flat-demo-bitcoin-price/README.md

 1. **Make sure your repository is public:** Although you can use the Flat Action with any repository — whether private or public — the Flat Viewer only works with public repositories for now.

 2. **Go to the Flat Viewer URL for your repository:** all you need to do to go to the Flat Viewer is change the domain of your repository from “github.com” to “flatgithub.com”.
-In this example instead of using the URL: [https://github.com/githubocto/flat-demo-bitcoin-price](https://github.com/githubocto/flat-demo-bitcoin-price) we want to navigate to [https://flatgithub.com/githubocto/flat-demo-bitcoin-price](https://flatgithub.com/githubocto/flat-demo-bitcoin-price)
+In this example, instead of using the URL: [https://github.com/githubocto/flat-demo-bitcoin-price](https://github.com/githubocto/flat-demo-bitcoin-price) we want to navigate to [https://flatgithub.com/githubocto/flat-demo-bitcoin-price](https://flatgithub.com/githubocto/flat-demo-bitcoin-price)

 3. **Select ‘btc-price-postprocessed.json’ from the dropdown:** you should be able to see the json file data in a neat tabular format.
 This is a super simple file, but we provide more useful filtering and formatting features for more complex files.